zoom/meetingsdk-web-sample/README.md

 ```
 npm install zoomus-jssdk
 ```

-## update for 1.3.8
-Please notice, 1.3.8 release with two ways, the normal way and npm way(need babel and webpack).
+Please notice, 1.4.0 release with two ways, the normal way and npm way(need babel and webpack).

 At first, you invoke those three API to init jssdk.
 ```